A list of some strange things about Candida Auris.

 2) it occurs more often near large bodies of water, which suggests its natural reservoir may be a water animal *or plant*, as with some related fungi.

-3) It can live at temperatures much higher than other related fungi, suggesting the natural reservoir may be a bird.
+3) It can live at temperatures much higher than other related fungi, suggesting a natural reservoir may be a bird.

 4) It has less visibility to parts of the immune system than similar fungi.